- One rule covers almost everything: pay your full balance every month, on time, without exception. Do this and credit cards cost you nothing.

 |---|---|---|

 | Student Credit Card | Current college students | Designed for people with no credit history.
 Lower limits, basic rewards, no annual fee.
-Good starting point. |
+Good starting point.
+Compare offers from major banks and your school's affiliated institutions. |

-| Secured Credit Card | Anyone with no or poor credit | Requires a deposit (usually $200–$500) that becomes your credit limit.
+| Secured Credit Card | Anyone with no or poor credit | Requires a refundable deposit (usually $200–$500) that becomes your credit limit.
 Builds credit the same as any other card.
-Discover it® Secured and Capital One Platinum Secured are well-regarded options. |
+Look for one with no annual fee, a low or no foreign transaction fee, and a clear path to upgrading to an unsecured card. |

 | Authorized User | Anyone with a trusted family member | Being added to a parent or family member's card can help you build credit history without applying for your own. |